narenz/nodeSpider/README.md

 - This is a node project written using ES6 features.
 - Unit testing written using Mocha and chai assertion.
-- Use of 3rd party lib `Cheerio` to parse the html response
+- Use of 3rd party lib `Cheerio` to parse the html responses.
 - Only used relative paths
 - Assets grabbed using the <img> and <src> tags only.
 - Crawl function recursively processes all relative links and grabs the assets.